Waboom AI

 [paste your raw notes here]

-Decisions at the top.
-Owners and dates next.
-Open questions last.
-Short sentences.
+Decisions at the top, owners and dates next, open questions last.
+All in short sentences.

 Step 5: Iterate until it sounds like you